metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_advanced_topics.rst

 Some functions (in particular non-convex functions) are quite difficult to optimize, and the Optimizer may not be able to reliably locate the global minimum.

-The Optimizer PET Driver may...
+The Optimizer PET Driver may:

-- fail to converge within the maximum number of iterations
+- fail to converge within the maximum number of iterations.
-- locate a local minimum and not the global minimum
+- locate a local minimum and not the global minimum.
-- violate Optimizer Constraints in order to converge
+- violate Optimizer Constraints in order to converge.

 The user must make sure that the final answer provided by the Optimizer does not significantly violate any of the Objective Constraints and that